 Keyboard Magazine posted a web feature on David's keyboard rigs as they evolved throughout the years.
 Starting with his first keyboard rig from 1982 with Rainbow (pictured here) all the way up to and including his current setup with Billy Joel.
-The feature is called Keyboard Rigs Throughout the Years.
+The feature is now on this website in a new section called Keyboard Rigs Throughout the Years.

 In March 2016,David did a series of lectures at his alma mater, Berklee College of Music.
 While there he did an interview for Berklee's website.
 A shortened version of the interview also appeared in the Summer 2016 issue of Berklee's alumni publication called Berklee Today.

 David is currently performing with Billy Joel as his musical director and keyboardist.
 The record breaking tour includes monthly performances at the iconic Madison Square Garden for as long as there is demand.
 Some of the unannounced guests that have stopped by to perform with Billy and the band include Bruce Springsteen, Paul Simon, Jon Bon Jovi, Miley Cyrus, Tony Bennett, Sting, Mick Jones & Lou Gramm, Steve Miller, Joe Perry, John Mayer, Richie Sambora, Itzhak Perlman and Chick Corea.
 Click here for a list of upcoming shows.
 Setlists will be posted as soon as possible after each show.